Springfield House Community Special School

 https://www.chessinschools.co.uk/special-educational-needs

-As part of our link up with Chess in Schools and Communities, our club members will be given log ins so that they can access ChessKid, a worldwide online chess learning and playing zone designed for primary school children.
-Children will be able to watch instructional videos, try chess puzzles, play bots and challenge their friends, while tracking their improvement as they move up through the ChessKid levels.
+Our partnership with Chess in Schools means that members of our Chess Club are given free log ins so that they can access ChessKid, a worldwide online chess learning and playing zone designed for primary school children.
+Children can watch instructional videos, try chess puzzles, play bots and challenge their friends, while tracking their improvement as they move up through the ChessKid levels.
 For a one minute introduction to ChessKid please view:

 https://www.youtube.com/watch?v=yxRUm--xlkw

-If you have any questions, please call me at the school and I will be happy to help.
-I look forward to hearing from you.
+If you have any questions about the Springfield House chess programme, please call me at the school and I will be happy to help.
+I look forward to hearing from you and to teaching your child the wonderful game of chess during their time at Springfield House.

 Stuart Broadaway